Carnegie Hall Concert (Buck Owens album)

 Carnegie Hall Concert is a 1966 album by the country band Buck Owens and his Buckaroos.
 The album was recorded live at Carnegie Hall, as Buck Owens and his Buckaroos became the second country band ever to perform there.

 It was re-issued on CD in 2000 by Sundazed Music.
+In 2013, Carnegie Hall Concert was selected by the Library of Congress for inclusion in the National Recording Registry for being "culturally, historically or aesthetically important."

 Reception

 In his AllMusic review, critic Stephen Thomas Erlewine wrote "Owens and the Buckaroos had to deliver a stellar performance, and they did—the group sounded like dynamite, tearing through a selection of their classic hits with vigor.
 Several decades removed from the performance itself, what really comes through is how musical and gifted the Buckaroos were, particularly Don Rich.
 For dedicated fans, it's a necessary addition to their collection."